Refaat1/Front-end-projects/order-summary-component-main/README.md

 **To do this challenge, you need a basic understanding of HTML and CSS.**

+## To preview Site
+## Go To This link: https://refaat1.github.io/Front-end-projects/
 ## The challenge

 Your challenge is to build out this order summary card component and get it looking as close to the design as possible.